edjohnso/biography/README.md

 [^f1]: There is some controversy surrounding closed-source device drivers being included in the Linux kernel.
 [^f2]: This could be considered 'game modding', but I wasn't nearly skilled enough to produce anything interesting!
 [^f3]: It was actually an administrator for a FTP server being used that changed the file names without consulting Torvalds.
-[^f4]: At this time, the Linux kernel ['resembles it somewhat'][^5].
+[^f4]: At this time, the Linux kernel 'resembles it somewhat'[^5].
 It wouldn't be long until Torvalds would enter a now famous flame war with Minix developer Andrew Tanenbaum over the kernel design differences between the projects.
 [^f5]: See the humorous misquote of Stallman and his response regarding using GNU software with the Linux kernel [here](https://www.gnu.org/gnu/incorrect-quotation).
 [^f6]: Not Invented Here (NIH) syndrome.
 [^f7]: XFree86 would go on to reform as the X.Org Foundations in 2004, which still maintains the X server software generally used with Linux today.
 [^f8]: This is a joke.
 Well, mostly a joke.
+[^f9]: Git was again a FOSS project which started as simply a Bash tool Torvalds made over a week.
+As an open-source project, it received incremental updates as it was tightened up and rewritten in C over the next few months.

 [^1]: https://w3techs.com/technologies/details/os-linux
 [^2]: https://www.top500.org/statistics/details/osfam/1